sgoel97/blog/content/blog/berkeley-oakland/index.md

 A favorite in Oakland's chinatown, with large portions.
 A must-go for anyone visiting the area.

 ## My Hitlist

+### Places

+- Berkeley Botanical Garden
+- Kayaking on the Marina
+- Point Reyes

 ### Restaurants